junkdog/agrotera/README.md

 Agrotera consists of two intermingling parts.

 ### agrotera-lombok
-Responsible for declaring the fields, inferred from `@ArtemisConfiguration`, ensuring that the IDE doesn't complain about unresolved fields.
+Responsible for declaring the fields, inferred from `@ArtemisSystem`, ensuring that the IDE doesn't complain about unresolved fields.

 Provides `@ArtemisSystem`, processed alongside [lombok-pg](https://github.com/peichhorn/lombok-pg)